| Abbey: I saw you guys at the

 your wrist or whatever, as you get old the concrete gets harder.

+Randy: You got to start prioritizing.
 Fletcher: Byron still skates a bit, but he likes riding

 motocross now too.
 And that's totally scary.
 We still skate, but